Governance & Controls

 Types of Due Diligence

-• Legal due diligence — examining legal risks, contracts, and obligations
+• Legal due diligence — examining contracts and obligations

-• Operational due diligence — understanding how an organization operates
+• Operational due diligence — understanding how systems function

-• Compliance due diligence — assessing regulatory and risk exposure
+• Compliance due diligence — assessing regulatory exposure

 • Business acquisitions and investments